lgsvl/simulator/Docs/docs/python-api.md

 instructing it to follow waypoints or lanes.

-To make an NPC follow waypoints prepare a list of `DriveWaypoint` objects and call the `follow` method for the npc vehicle:
+To make an NPC follow waypoints prepare a list of `DriveWaypoint` objects and call the `follow` method for the NPC vehicle:

 ```python
 npc = sim.add_agent("Sedan", lgsvl.AgentType.NPC)